 Right-click on the Multi-Output Device and select “Use This Device For Sound Output”.
 Now it’s set as your default output device!
 All desktop audio will now be output to both your built-in device as well as the virtual BlackHole device.

-Now open Streamlabs OBS and make sure that BlackHole is selected as one of your Mic/Auxiliary devices in Settings > Audio.
+Now open Streamlabs Desktop and make sure that BlackHole is selected as one of your Mic/Auxiliary devices in Settings > Audio.

 Now, let’s get into the video settings you should adjust to get the best quality picture.

-Navigate to the video settings by clicking on the settings cog in the lower left-hand corner of Streamlabs OBS and clicking on “video”.
+Navigate to the video settings by clicking on the settings cog in the lower left-hand corner of Streamlabs Desktop and clicking on “video”.

 Base (Canvas) Resolution